steqeq/0000/docs/reference/env-variables.rst

     * - **Environment variable**
       - **Usage**

+    * - | ``HIP_PATH``
+        | The path of the HIP SDK on Microsoft Windows.
+      - Default: ``C:/hip``

     * - | ``HIP_DIR``
         | The path of the HIP SDK on Microsoft Windows.
-      - ``C:/hip``

-    * - | ``HIP_PATH``
-        | The path of the HIP SDK on Microsoft Windows.
-On linux the ``ROCM_PATH``
-        | environment variable used to set different ROCm root path.
+This variable is ignored, if ``HIP_PATH`` is set.
-      - ``C:/hip``
+      - Default: ``C:/hip``

     * - | ``VCPKG_PATH``
         | The path of the vcpkg package manager on Microsoft Windows.
-On linux
+On Linux
         | this environment variable has no effect.
       - ``C:/github/vcpkg``

     * - | ``ROCM_PATH``
-        | The path of the installed ROCm software stack on linux.
-On Microsoft
+        | The path of the installed ROCm software stack on Linux.
-        | Windows the ``HIP_DIR`` environment variable used to set
-        | different HIP SDK path.
-      - ``/opt/rocm``
+      - Default: ``/opt/rocm``

     * - | ``HIPCC_COMPILE_FLAGS_APPEND``
-        | Extra amdclang or amdclang++ compiler flags on linux.
+        | Extra amdclang or amdclang++ compiler flags on Linux.
         | amdclang++ ignores this, if CXX environment variable is set.
         | amdclang ignores this, if CC environment variable is set.
-      - Unset by default.
+      - Unset

     * - | ``HIPCUB_USE_HMM``
         | The tests suite uses unified memory, if it's set to 1 during the tests
         | run.
-      - Unset by default.
+      - Unset

     * - | ``CTEST_RESOURCE_GROUP_0``
         | Used by CI, and helps to group the tests for different CI steps.
 Most
         | users should ignore this.
-      - Unset by default.
+      - Unset

-rocThrust Environment Variables
+rocThrust environment variables
 ===============================

-Environment variables of rocThrust library.
+The following table lists the environment variables used in the rocThrust library.

 .. list-table::
     :header-rows: 1